lihuate/install-opencv/README.md

 This is probably the easiest way to install everything, but you can follow the individual steps below to build or rebuild individual components.
 There are values you can change in the individual scripts, so read them over.
 Skip the rest of the individual scripts below if you run this.
 * `cd ~/install-opencv/scripts`
 * Edit `config.sh` and make changes as needed
+* Edit `install-opencv.sh` and change version as needed.
+VideoCapture is leaking memory in OpenCV 4.0.0-dev with RTSP using FFMPEG and
+RTSP using GStreamer pipeline.
+OpenCV 3.4.1-dev leaks with FFMPEG, but works with GStreamer.
+My mjpegclient continues to work fine.
 * `sudo nohup ./install.sh &`
     * Use `top` to monitor until build completes